Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 In a short story

-Gödöllő is mentioned already in 1904 in one of Hašek's short stories and the author may well have visited the town already then.
-The neighbouring town of Hatavn is mentioned in the same story.
+Gödöllő is mentioned as early as 1904 in one of Hašek's short stories, and the author may well have visited the town already then.
+The neighbouring town of Hatvan is mentioned in the same story.
 Na svazích Hegyalye (Illustrovaný svět, 3 June 1914).

 Quote(s) from the novel